varusan/pleroma/docs/installation/centos7_en.md

 # Installing on CentOS 7
 ## Installation

 This guide is a step-by-step installation guide for CentOS 7.
-It also assumes that you have administrative rights, either as root or a user with [sudo permissions](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-centos-quickstart).
-If you want to run this guide with root, ignore the `sudo` at the beginning of the lines, unless it calls a user like `sudo -Hu pleroma`; in this case, use `su <username> -s $SHELL -c 'command'` instead.
+Commands starting with `#` should be launched as root, with `$` they should be launched as the `pleroma` user, with `%` they can be launched with any user on the machine, in case they need a specific user they’ll be prefixed with `username $`.
+It is recommended to keep the session until it changes of user or tells you to exit.
+See [[unix session management]] if you do not know how to do it.

 ### Required packages

 * `postgresql` (9,6+, CentOS 7 comes with 9.2, we will install version 11 in this guide)
-* `elixir` (1.5+)
+* `elixir` (1.5+) FIXME: Pleroma requires Elixir 1.7+
 * `erlang`
 * `erlang-parsetools`
 * `erlang-xmerl`